DS12/scala-class/tutorialAnswer/src/main/scala/com/datascience/education/tutorialAnswer/lecture4/README_ANSWERS.md

 ### Task (5a): Compilation errors of `FlawedOption`

 Investigate the compilation errors for the given implementation of `FlawedOption`, and use these compilation errors as a clue for the solution to the next task.
-You can do this in two ways:

-1. Uncomment the methods implemented inside the trait of `FlawedOption`, try compiling and look at the errors.
-Remember to comment out the methods before continuing to `FPOption`.
-2. In `tutorial/src/test/scala/com/datascience/education/tutorial/lecture4/FlawedOptionSpec.scala`, a test is provided which checks that this implementation `shouldNot compile`.
-You can modify this test so that it will fail by changing it to `should compile`, and look at the error for failing when the test is ran.
+In `tutorial/src/test/scala/com/datascience/education/tutorial/lecture4/FlawedOptionSpec.scala`, a test is provided which checks that this implementation `shouldNot compile`.
+You should modify this test so that it will fail by changing it to `should compile`, and look at the error for failing when the test is ran.
 To run this specific test in `sbt`, use `testOnly com.datascience.education.tutorial.lecture4.FlawedOptionSpec`.
 Remember to change the tests back otherwise your tests will continue to fail.